Published Article | Connecting community to the land: Earth Day on 52nd Street centers Lenape practices and stories by Heidi Wiren Kebe

 Read our article DIS/UNITY to learn about how our collective embeds innovative and provocative art in unconventional spaces and how we are committed to creating work that interrogates, challenges, and attempts to dismantle the systemic “isms” of oppression.
 Our work is centered on art as social action and ritual as performance and we root our work in sound.
 From collage and remixed news clips, hip-hop, gospel, rap, and Indigenous R&B tracks to recordings of bird calls, wind, and rain, sound fuels their immersive work—as an invitation and a provocation.

-SWITCH SIGNAL Film Premiere by Heidi Wiren Bartlett
+SWITCH SIGNAL Film Premiere by Heidi Wiren Kebe

 In our film, SWITCH SIGNAL, we pay respect to the city of Pittsburgh, by heeding Mister Roger’s call to slow down and direct our attention.